 The fastest way to accurately determine the correct answer choice for a question is by formulating your own “BOSS” solution before reading them.

-The BOSS method, one that we teach our students extensively in our SAT prep courses, ensures that our choice will be based on the evidence (the text) by forcing us to comprehend it in light of the question at hand.
+The BOSS method, one that we teach our students extensively in our SAT prep classes, ensures that our choice will be based on the evidence (the text) by forcing us to comprehend it in light of the question at hand.
 Only after you have formulated your own answer based on your reading, are you ready to read and consider the answer choices.

 Since your BOSS solution is based on the text (and not influenced by any misleading incorrect answer choices), you can trust that the choice that comes closest to your own answer is the correct one.